Ben Pollack: Breakup and reformation

 The band broke up in 1935.
 Many of its members soon formed a group led by Bob Crosby, brother of Bing Crosby.

 Pollack formed a new band with Harry James and Irving Fazola.
 With James he wrote the hit "Peckin'".
 In the early 1940s, he organized a band led by comedian Chico Marx.
 He started Jewel Records, and appeared as himself in the movie The Benny Goodman Story, and made a cameo in The Glenn Miller Story.

 He also ran the restaurant "Pick-A-Rib" in Hollywood in the 1950s and early 1960s.
 In 1965, he moved to Palm Springs where he and his sister, Esther Mendelson, operated up a nightclub called Easy Street North.
-The nightclub, however, never became successful, which lead to many financial problems that would later contribute to his suicide.
+The nightclub, however, never became successful, which led to many financial problems that would later contribute to his suicide.

 Pollack's bands from the 1920s through the 1940s included Benny Goodman, Bud Freeman, Dick Cathcart, Eddie Miller, Frank Teschemacher, Freddie Slack, Glenn Miller, Charlie Spivak, Harry James, Irving Fazola, Jack Teagarden, Jimmy McPartland, Joe Marsala, Matty Matlock, Muggsy Spanier, and Yank Lawson.